spacewalk01/depth-anything-tensorrt/README.md

 cd Depth-Anything
 pip install -r requirements.txt
 ```
-2. Copy `dpt.py` to `Depth-Anything/depth_anything`.
+2. Copy `dpt.py` to `<depth_anything_installpath>/depth_anything` folder.
 Here I only removed an unfreezing operation at the end of model's forward function to avoid conflicts with tensorrt.
 3. Export model to onnx using `export_to_onnx.py`
 4. Download the [TensorRT](https://developer.nvidia.com/tensorrt) zip file that matches the Windows version you are using.
 5. Choose where you want to install TensorRT.
 The zip file will install everything into a subdirectory called `TensorRT-8.x.x.x`.
 This new subdirectory will be referred to as `<installpath>` in the steps below.